Dreamer009/dotfiles/README.md

 ### Install Dependencies

-I have started using a payed font [MonoLisa](https://www.monolisa.dev/playground).
+I have started using a payed font: [MonoLisa](https://www.monolisa.dev/playground).
 You can either download a free trial or update the font references to your preferred font.

 Required packages:

 ```bash